sherpalabsio/local_sherpa/README.md

 ## Define folder specific aliases, functions and variables in your shell

-Sherpa is a shell extension that allows you to define new or override existing variables, aliases and functions on a per-folder basis, with support for nesting.
+Sherpa is a shell extension that allows you to define new or override existing aliases, functions or variables on a per-folder basis, with support for nesting.

 It's similar to [Direnv](https://github.com/direnv/direnv), but with fewer features and added support for aliases and functions.